d0t0toxin/Hackthebox/Sorcery/README.md

 Verification ok
 ```

-### B. Satisfying your Rust macro’s hard‑coded expectations for shape, name, and type of the query result-
+### B. Satisfying our Rust macro’s hard‑coded expectations for shape, name, and type of the query result-

 From your **`Model` derive macro**, look at `from_row`: